Yosemite National Park

 No trip to Yosemite Park, and more specifically to Wawona, is complete without spending a day exploring the giant sequoias of Mariposa Grove.
 This protected grove of trees is home to over 300 giant sequoias, some almost 2,000 years old!
 This walking tour will start at the base and take you all over the grove showing you the most popular trees in the area while giving you a lesson on the history of the area, made famous by Galen Clark, as well as sharing some facts about the life cycle of sequoia trees.
 You might like to have dinner at the historic Wawona Hotel (see photo gallery Yosemite Park) with its unique atmosphere and reasonable prices.

-PLEASE NOTE: The Mariposa Grove is closed for restoration until the fall of 2017.
+PLEASE NOTE: The Mariposa Grove is closed for restoration until June 2018.

 Many Yosemite visitors spend all their time in the Valley and never venture to Tuolumne Meadows.
 However, it's a trip that's worth taking along the scenic Tioga Road to the Tuolumne Meadows, surrounded by granite peaks and domes.
 Tuolumne Meadows is closer to Tioga Pass than to the Yosemite Valley.
 It's Yosemite's epicenter for back country hiking, with the John Muir and Pacific Crest Trails passing nearby.
 Even if you don't want to hike, it's an easy day trip drive to Tuolumne Meadows from the Yosemite Valley.